Chronic Kidney Disease And Uremia In Dogs And Cats

 Many tissues and organs in your pet’s body can regenerate.
 The skin can, the liver can, blood can, bone can.
 Kidney glomeruli cannot.
 As a precaution against this natural loss, Nature gave all animals and humans much more kidney filtering capacity at birth than their daily needs require.
 It’s not until approximately eighty percent of the tiny filters have been damaged that the level of waste products in your pet’s bloodstream begins to increase.
 The abnormally high level of these waste compounds are what constitutes uremia (~aka azotemia).

-When your veterinarians sees signs in your pet that suggest kidney problems, your vet will test the levels of two of those byproduct compounds in your pet’s blood – urea and creatinine . (you can see what those values ought to behere.)
-Many now test for SDMA blood levels as well.
-But that test adds little information or anything to the treatment options your veterinarian has.
-Read more about the SDMA test if you wish to here.
+When your veterinarians sees symptoms in your pet that suggest that they might be due to kidney problems, he/she will test the level of two metabolic byproduct compounds in your pet’s blood – blood urea nitrogen and blood creatinine .
+You can see what normal values should be here.
+Many veterinarians have added a test that checks your dog or cat’s SDMA blood levels as well.